ostadomid/ai-scripts/README.md

 Some utility scripts for wedding card preparing process.
+Have fun.